Stjaertfena/lab-2-undoing-changes/README.md

-# Lab 2 - Undoing changes
+# Assignment 2 - Undoing changes
 ![main](./docs/unsplash-main.jpeg)
 Photo by <a href="https://unsplash.com/@wilsonjim?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jim Wilson</a> on <a href="https://unsplash.com/s/photos/revert?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 As a developer you're occasionally faced with the need to undo (or rather redo) a series of commits – just like the original poster of [this](https://stackoverflow.com/questions/927358/how-do-i-undo-the-most-recent-local-commits-in-git) Stack Overflow question (with over 10M views).

 Common reasons for wanting to undo changes are:
-- Accidentally committing unwanted files, such as logs, binaries, or libraries, never intended for source code management
-- Embarassing typo in commit message
+- Embarassing typo in commit message (or forgotten changes/files as part of commit)
 - Committing changes on the wrong branch, e.g. straight in `main` instead of in a feature branch.
+- Committing unwanted files, such as logs, binaries, or libraries, never intended for source code versioning

 In this assignment you'll learn how to rework your history based on these common problems.